 Coverage of E model

 We determined the coverage (the number of proteins and RNA) of E model using two methods.
 The first method is comparative genomics analysis.
 We used two published ME models, which are for Escherichia coli (PMID: 24084808) and Thermotoga maritima (PMID: 22760628), as templates for gene orthology analysis using the EggNOG database (PMID: 26582926) (15-Apr-2015 09:03).
 Briefly, we imported all the protein genes from E models of E. coli and T. maritima and then searched in the database the orghologous genes in L. lactis.
 As a result, we collected 108 orthologous genes in L. lactis compared to E. coli (194) and 112 compared to T. maritima (159).
-By combining them two, we obtained 134 protein genes.
+By combining these two, we obtained 134 protein genes.
 The second method is subsystem analysis.
-We used the SEED subsystem (http://pubseed.theseed.org/) to collect protein genes in protein expression process.
-We searched for “Lactococcus lactis subsp. cremoris MG1363”, chose the latest genome annotation version (416870.9), exported subsystem information, and selected all the annotated genes in the category “RNA metabolism” and “Protein metabolism” (choosing these two categories is because most of the selected genes based on the first step are located in the categories).
+We used the SEED subsystem (http://pubseed.theseed.org/) to collect protein genes in the protein expression process.
+We searched for “Lactococcus lactis subsp. cremoris MG1363”, chose the latest genome annotation version (416870.9), exported subsystem information, and selected all the annotated genes in the category “RNA metabolism” and “Protein metabolism” (choosing these two categories is because most of the selected genes based on the first step are located in these two categories).
 The subsystem analysis resulted in 187 protein genes.
 Combining the results from two methods, we obtained in total 218 protein genes.

-Next, we manually selected and then assigned these protein genes for each subprocess or functional machinery in the E model.
-As a result, we determined 157 protein genes for protein expression process in L. lactis.
+Next, we manually selected protein genes for and then assigned themto each subprocess or functional machinery in the E model.
+As a result, we determined 157 protein genes for the protein expression process in L. lactis.

 RNA